sousajf1/bazel_exercises/README.md

-There are two ways of configuring the build with custom flags, the legacy one that uses the --define built-in flag and the new one that uses the concept of Starlark [build settings](https://docs.bazel.build/versions/master/skylark/config.html#user-defined-build-settings) The bazel documentation recommends using the new method but bmw still uses the legacy one.

-Adding the config settings targets to the stack_multilang/BUILD file:
+There are two ways of configuring the build with custom flags, the legacy one that uses the --define built-in flag and the new one that uses the concept of Starlark [build settings](https://docs.bazel.build/versions/master/skylark/config.html#user-defined-build-settings) Adding the config settings targets to the stack_multilang/BUILD file:

 ```python